luizbgomide/sovereign/rules.md

 Other fleeing group members then hinder pursuit in whatever ways they think are helpful.
 Sometimes a skill check is needed, while other times a GM will simply decide it works.
 Each successful effort adds a +1 bonus to the pace, up to +3 maximum.
 Botched efforts are either unhelpful or apply a -1 penalty if they’re actively harmful.
 If the fleeing group is made up of NPCs, it’s the GM’s judgment as to whether any of them try to do something clever to stall the PCs.

-The pursuing group then makes a single Dex/Exert or Con/Ex- ert skill check, modified by the table below.
+The pursuing group then makes a single Dex/Exert or Con/Exert skill check, modified by the table below.
 If they beat the fleeing group’s total they catch up to them, and if they tie or roll less the fleeing party has escaped immediate pursuit.

 | Situation                                        | Mod |